amarnus/node-delay/README.md

 ### finish

+Emitted once a step that has neither a call to `next()` or `pass()` is reached in the chain.
+While this is often the last step - it may not always be the case.

-Emitted once all the steps have been completed.
-The set of arguments from the last step is sent as the payload.
+The set of arguments sent from the last executed step in the chain is passed as the event payload.

 ### error

-Emitted either when there was a custom error sent by one of the asynchronous operations in a step or there was an exception thrown.
+Emitted either when there was a custom error sent by one of the asynchronous operations in a step or there was an synchronous exception thrown.
 Once the error event is emitted from one of the steps, the rest of the steps in the chain will not be executed.

----

 ## License